 \paragraph{Unlearning academic papers from arXiv.} We task the pre-trained Yi-6B to unlearn 500 academic papers randomly selected from its training data within the arXiv domain.
 This procedure simulates scenarios in which authors wish to safeguard their proprietary knowledge or unique writing styles.
 The unlearning performance is shown in Table~\ref{tab:unlearn_train_data_results_arxiv}.

 The vanilla model exhibits close performance on both the forget set and unseen approximate data, with perplexity values of 3.65 and 3.69, respectively, demonstrating the model has good generalization capabilities within the arXiv domain.
 Compared with the vanilla model, unlearned models exhibit a slight decline in next token prediction accuracy (\eg, from 69.02\% to 68.79\% after gradient ascent), signifying increased difficulty in token extraction given preceding tokens as prompts.
-The decrease in the AUC score of MIA on unlearned models indicates that it becomes more challenging to differentiate between the forget set and unseen data, suggesting the efficacy of unlearning methods.
 Notably, only the model subjected to unlearning through a combination of gradient ascent and gradient descent exhibited reduced perplexity on the retain set.
 This outcome can be attributed to the model learning on a general dataset sampled from the same distribution as the retain set while unlearning the forget set.
 Furthermore, gradient ascent emerges as the sole method to enhance average accuracy across downstream tasks post-unlearning, underscoring its superiority in maintaining the model's overall utility.

+Both the MIA AUC scores before and after unlearning are close to 0.5.
+This result aligns with a recent study~\cite{duan2024membership}, which indicates that current MIA methods struggle to differentiate between member and non-member data in LLMs.
+Despite this general difficulty, our results demonstrate a decrease in MIA AUC scores after unlearning.
+This indicates that it becomes more challenging to differentiate between the forget set and unseen data, suggesting that our unlearning methods are effective in reducing privacy leakage related to membership inference.

 \paragraph{Unlearning programming code from GitHub repositories.} We request the pre-trained Yi-6B to unlearn 2000 GitHub code files randomly selected from its training data.
 This simulates scenarios where developers or organizations seek to remove specific coding patterns, algorithms, or proprietary code from the model's knowledge base, ensuring that their intellectual property remains protected.
 The unlearning results are displayed in Table~\ref{tab:unlearn_train_data_results_github}.